Publications

 The Intergroup Prisoner's Dilemma (IPD) game was suggested by Bornstein (1992) for modeling intergroup conflicts over continuous public goods.
 We analyze data of an experiment in which the IPD game was played for 150 rounds, under three matching conditions.
 The objective is to study differences in the investment patterns of players in the different groups.
 A repeated measures analysis (Goren & Bornstein, 1999) involved data aggregation and strong distributional assumptions.
 Here we introduce a non-parametric approach based on permutation tests, applied to the raw data.
 Two new measures, the cumulative investment and the normalized cumulative investment, provide additional insight into the differences between groups.
 The proposed tests, based on the area under the investment curves, identify overall and pairwise differences between groups.
 A simultaneous confidence band for the mean difference curve is used to detect games which account for pairwise differences.

-Shapira, Zur .
-Aspiration Levels And Risk Taking By Government Bond Traders.
-Discussion Papers 2000.
-Web.
-Publisher's VersionAbstract
+Shapira, Z. .
+(2000).
+Aspiration Levels and Risk Taking by Government Bond Traders.
+Discussion Papers. presented at the 11.
+Retrieved from /files/ zur227.pdf Publisher's VersionAbstract

 The management of risk is important in financial institutions.
 In particular, investment houses dealing with volatile financial markets such as foreign exchange or government bonds may find it difficult ot maintain "proper" levels of risk taking.
 On one hand, firms encourage traders to take risks in trading government bonds, but on the other, they promote risk aversion since they value reputation as careful and solid investors rather than having a reputation of risk takers.
 Government bond traders work in a very volatile and fast moving market.
 They are compensated by a base salary plus a bonus which relates to the profit and loss (P&L) they create for the firm on the securities they trade.
 Recent models of risk taking (Kahneman and Tversky, 1979; March and Shapira, 1992; Shapira, 1995) suggest that risk taking is affected by the targets or reference points that people use to evaluate risky prospects.
 Such targets can be set by "objective" grounds, that is, based on some rational economic considerations of profitability.
 However, often the targets are set in a "comparative" sense, that is, by comparison to the performance of other similar firms.
 The above models suggest some alternative ways in which targets may affect risk taking.
 These predictions are tested using data on actual purchase and sell decision made by government bond traders.
 Implications for risk management are discussed.

-Simon, Robert Samuel .
-Common Prior Assumption In Belief Spaces: An Example, The.
-Discussion Papers 2000.
-Web.
-Publisher's VersionAbstract
+Simon, R. S. .
+(2000).
+Common Prior Assumption in Belief Spaces: An Example, The.
+Discussion Papers. presented at the 12.
+Retrieved from /files/dp228.PDF Publisher's VersionAbstract

 With four persons there is an example of a probability space where 1) the space is generated by hierarchies of knowledge concerning a single proposition, 2) the subjective beliefs of the four persons are continuous regular conditional probability distributions of a common prior probability distribution (continuous with respect to the weak topology), and 3) for every subset that the four persons know in common there is no common prior probability distribution.
 Furthermore, for every measurable set, every person, and at every point in the space, the subjective belief in this measurable set is one of the quantities 0, 1/2 or 1.
 This example presents problems for understanding games of incomplete information through common priors.

-Simon, Robert S. .
-Epsilon-Equilibria In Non-Zero-Sum Stochastic Games With Finitely Many States, An Existence Proof Using Discount Factors.
-Discussion Papers 2000.
-Web.
-Publisher's VersionAbstract
+Simon, R. S. .
+(2000).
+Epsilon-Equilibria in Non-Zero-Sum Stochastic Games with Finitely Many States, An Existence Proof Using Discount Factors.
+Discussion Papers. presented at the 8.
+Retrieved from ' Publisher's VersionAbstract

 This paper proves the existence of epsilon-equilibria in non-zero-sum positive recursive stochastic games with finitely many states, using a kind of discount factor.